c2nate/casinoSim/README.md

-# roulette
+# casinoSim
-command line roulette simulator in ruby
+command line casino simulator in ruby

+use ruby casinoSim.rb to begin